Grieving the Loss of a Loved One

 I personally like the layout of this book.
 Grief is not linear.
 Because grief doesn’t follow a specific order, it’s refreshing to see that you don’t have to with this book either.

 When I received this book, I saw the part in the Table of Contents labeled, “Reading for Special Days or Needs” and immediately turned to the entry for Mothers Day.
-Like the author, I also suffered multiple miscarriages and the death of an infant and struggled immensely on Mothers Day each year.
-As I read Wunnenberg’s entry, I realized my reaction was not without conflict.
+Like the author, I am grieving the loss of a loved one.
+I also suffered multiple miscarriages and the death of an infant and struggled immensely on Mothers Day each year.
+As I read Wunnenberg’s entry, I realized my loss of a loved one reaction was not without conflict.

 If I had read this article shortly after my daughter passed away, I would have been angered.
 It is predominately a negative tone against envy.
 Looking at it 5 years later, it is an appropriate reminder for me, however it most likely would have hurt more than helped directly after my loss.